Writing a static dialog

 Next, create an event handler which sends the entered telecommand to the

 external function you defined before.
-The ActionButton
+The ActionButton calls the event handler

 if the user presses the action button.